 Specialists at Taylor Wessing worked with Rainbird to encode their expertise into a knowledge map, which models how customers are affected by different parts of the legislation.
 This knowledge map is then accessible via a chatbot interface.

-Rainbird’s cognitive reasoning engine consults directly with customers to assess their individual circumstances and offer fixed-price solutions that match their situation.
+Rainbird’s automated decisioning platform consults directly with customers to assess their individual circumstances and offer fixed-price solutions that match their situation.
 The result is an automated work pipeline, which allows Taylor Wessing’s lawyers to focus on providing higher value services to their clients – making the best possible use of their time and expertise.

 Taylor Wessing’s customers can now consult with the Rainbird-powered chatbot to assess their level of risk under changes in legislation.
 The tool provides reliable conclusions to numerous cases at the same time, with a fully auditable rationale for each judgment, so that both customers and lawyers can understand the logic behind the outcome.